chainguard-dev/secureframe-issue-sync/README.md

 Sync Secureframe tests to GitHub issues

-This is experimental, but appears to work.
+* Opens Github issues when a test fails
+* Updates Github issues when test details change
+* Closes Github issues when a test passes or is disabled

+This is using an undocumented Secureframe GraphQL API, so it may suddenly break.

 PR's welcome.

 ## Usage